Search

 Cosumnes River

-Located in the Northwest corner of the Lodi AVA, the Cosumnes River AVA is marked by cooler temperatures (courtesy of the Delta Breeze) and alluvial soils.
-Cosumnes River is sparsely planted but is known for its excellent white varietals.
+Located in the northwest corner of the Lodi AVA, the Cosumnes River AVA is marked by cooler temperatures (courtesy of the delta breeze) and alluvial soils.
+Cosumnes River is sparsely planted but is known for its excellent white varieties.

 Jahant